 Hyponatremia occurs when water and salt lost through sweating is replaced by only water.
 This can occur with water fasting when the person is not eating the required food to replenish the salt needed for the body before and after following the fasting period.

 Various possible health benefits may take place as a result of water fasting.
 These include setting off the process of autophagy, meaning the killion off of faulty cells in the body and the trigger to create new fresh cells.
+Water fasting also helps getting into ketosis faster, find more about it in our dedicated article.

 In addition, water fasting may help lower blood pressure, improve insulin sensitivity (thus regulating blood sugar levels), and lead to weight loss.
 Some more recent studies have even suggested potential beneficial effects of water fasting on kidney function and oxidative stress (which may improve the aging process).